IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 The document can be retrieved either through the primary index using a keyname of `"Customer_id"` and a value of `"4084"`, or via the secondary index using a keyname of `"Address"` and a value of `{"Street":"1 Main Street","City":"New York","State":"NY"}`.
 When replacing documents, all active secondary indexes will be updated to reflect the latest `key:value` changes in the new version of the document.

 When secondary index keynames are paired with an array, alternate keys will be generated for all the values in the array.
 For example, an alternate keyname of `"Accounts"` would allow the above document to be retrieved using a value of `"Checking"` or `"Savings"`.
-Pprimary keys are not allowed with array values.
+Primary keys are not allowed with array values.

 ### Creating and Activating Secondary Indexes